Airline Rules for Unaccompanied Children

 One way around these restrictions is to simply not use the airline's program.
 This may only be an option for older children who are not required to fly under the airline's program, and would only make sense if you believe the child is mature enough to deal with typical airport situations such as navigating the check in process or dealing with schedule changes and delays.

 Children who are too old to travel under an airline's unaccompanied child program face other issues.
-The most important is that since an older child may not have any airline supervision, he or she would have to be deal with any problem that comes up.
-This may include lost or damaged baggage, security issues, flight delays and cancellations, and personal safety.
-You should prepare your child for these kinds of possibilities and make sure that your child understands what to do should these situations occur.
+The most important is that the child will have to be deal with any travel problem that comes up.
+This may include lost, stolen, or damaged baggage; airline security issues, flight delays and cancelations, and personal safety.
+You should prepare your child for common air travel problems and make sure that your child understands what to do in these situations.

 The typical unaccompanied minor program has fees or other costs associated with the service.
 That fee may be higher if there is a connecting flight or there may be a discount if more than one unaccompanied child is traveling.

-While not required, it is probably a good idea for older teens to have valid photo identification, especially if the child is old enough to not be required to travel under the airline's unaccompanied child program.
+While not required, it is probably a good idea for older teens to have a valid photo identification, especially if the child is too old the airline's unaccompanied child program.
 AirSafe.com recommends the use of an identification that would be acceptable for domestic travel and that does not contain the child's home address.
-A U.S. passport is especially attractive because it does not include any address information within the passport.
+A US passport is especially attractive because it does not include the passport holder's address.
 The same is also true for passports from many other countries.
 State-issued photo identification cards are typically issued by the same organizations that provide drivers licenses and they are also an acceptable form of identification.
-If you use a state issued identification card, it may be wise to use an address other than a home address in order to safeguard your child's privacy.
+If you use a state-issued identification card, it may be wise to use an address other than a home address in order to safeguard your child's privacy.

 Whenever possible, you should escort your child through security and preferably all the way to their seat in the aircraft.
-For some airlines, you may be required to escort the child the gate.
+For some airlines, you may be required to escort the child to the gate.
 Also, the person picking up the child should be waiting at the gate at the arrival airport.
-You will likely need to go to the check in counter and obtain an escort pass or similar document from the airline in order to enter the gate area.
-If you are not allowed to escort the child into the secure area of the airport, make sure that an appropriate airline representative is personally escorting the child.
+You will likely need to go get an escort pass or similar document from the airline in order to enter the gate area.
+If you are not allowed to escort your child into the secure area of the airport, make sure that an appropriate airline representative is personally escorting your child.

 The level of supervision that the airline has for unaccompanied children will vary by airline.
-It is very unlikely that the airline will designate one or more adults to be at a child's side either at the airport or in the aircraft.
-A single airline representative may be responsible for managing more than one child in the airport.
+It is very unlikely that the airline will one or more adults at a child's side on the aircraft.
 While in flight, the child will likely be supervised by the flight attendants.
 Make sure that a flight attendant, preferably the chief flight attendant, is aware of the unaccompanied child.
 Also, make sure that the child understands that if there are any problems during the flight, that the flight attendant should be contacted.

 If the child has to take a connecting flight, make sure that the child knows that they have to be escorted to the next flight by an airline representative.
-If the child has to wait for a connecting flight at an airport, they will likely not have an airline representative at their side.
-They are more likely to be only within eyesight of the gate agent.
-Make sure that your child understands the need to stay within site of the responsible airline employee.
+Once the child is in the waiting area, there may be an airline representative at that airport who will be responsible for supervising your child between flights, but that person will likely have additional duties, including supervising other children.
+Make sure that your child understands the need to stay within sight of the responsible airline employee.
+If you think that your child may not be able to handle this kind of situation, then only use nonstop flights.

 Depending on the airline's policies, if the flight is delayed overnight, the airline may place the child in a hotel room under the supervision of an airline representative, in a hotel room alone, or in a hotel room with another unaccompanied child.
 The airline may also have a policy where it takes no responsibility for overnight accommodations for an unaccompanied child and will turn the child over to the local authorities for the night.
 It is important that you have a clear understanding of the airline's policies.
 At the airport, ask an airline representative for a printed copy of the airline's policies on unaccompanied children.
 Also, print a copy of any policies that you may find on the airline's web site.